Riften/deep-reinforcement-learning/README.md

 # deep-reinforcement-learning
-The report summarizing and combing the knowledge learned about deep reinforcement learning and a RL model.
+The report summarizing and combing the knowledge learned about deep reinforcement learning.

-However, the report is not perfect now.
-I will fill the missing part soon.
+I have just updated the report into a new version.